 Chungking Express

-other characters story for a fleeting moment and then are gone.
-Sort of
+appear in the other characters story for a fleeting moment and then are

-production of Ashes of Time, Wong Kar-Wai threw this film together in a
+and difficult production of Ashes of Time, Wong Kar-Wai threw this film

-very short time frame.
-Much of it appears to be film making on the run
+together in a very short time frame.
+Much of it appears to be film making

-- ad hoc and improvisational - yet it all weaves together.
-Somehow he created
+on the run - ad hoc and improvisational - yet it all weaves together.
+Somehow

-magic.
+he created magic.
 Captured lightening in a jar.
-This is just a delightful charming
+This is just a delightful

 It is a film about relationships in modern